Ablative brain surgery: Cluster headaches

 Cluster headaches occur in cyclical patterns or clusters—which gives the condition of its name.
 Cluster headache is one of the most painful types of headache.
-Cluster headache is sometimes called the "alarm clock headache" because it commonly awakens you in the middle of the night with intense pain in or around the eye on one side of your head.
-The bouts of frequent attacks may last from weeks to months.
-When drug treatment fails, an invasive nerve stimulation procedure shows promise.

-Cluster headaches have been treated by ablation of the trigeminal nerve, but have not been very effective.
-Other surgical treatments for cluster headaches are under investigation.
+Bouts of frequent cluster headaches may last from weeks to months.
+Attempts have been made to treat cluster headaches via ablation of the trigeminal nerve, but have not been very effective.
+Other surgical treatments for cluster headaches are currently under investigation.

 Psychiatric disorders

 Ablative psychosurgery continues to be used in a few centres in various countries.
 In the US there are a few centres including Massachusetts General Hospital that carry out ablative psychosurgical procedures.
 Belgium, the United Kingdom, and Venezuela are other examples of countries where the technique is still used.

 In the People's Republic of China, surgical ablation was used to treat psychological and neurological disorders, particularly schizophrenia, but also including clinical depression, and obsessive-compulsive disorder.
 The official Xinhua News Agency has since reported that China's Ministry of Health has banned the procedure for schizophrenia and severely restricted the practice for other conditions.
-In recent studies, Deep Brain Stimulation (DBS) is beginning to replace Ablative Brain Surgery for severe psychiatric conditions that are generally treatment resistant, such as obsessive-compulsive disorder.
+In recent studies, deep brain stimulation (DBS) is beginning to replace ablative brain surgery for severe psychiatric conditions that are generally treatment resistant, such as obsessive-compulsive disorder.